-MCSAC should identify rules that are ripe for retrospective review based on changed costs and benefits over time, where estimates of benefits and costs reflect the best available scientific evidence.
-MCSAC should not be diverted by comments arguing for a lower value of statistical life, a lower or no social cost of greenhouse gases, or other changes to costbenefit methodology that are not supported by best available evidence.
+DOE should identify rules that are ripe for retrospective review based on changed costs and benefits over time, where estimates of costs and benefits reflect the best available scientific evidence.
+DOE should not be diverted by comments arguing for a lower value of statistical life, a lower or no social cost of greenhouse gases, or other changes to costbenefit methodology that are not supported by best available evidence.

-In particular, all agencies should continue to use existing best estimates of the social cost of greenhouse gases in regulatory analyses.
-Although Executive Order 13,783 withdrew the technical documents prepared by the Interagency Working Group on the Social Cost of Greenhouse Gases, 15 leaving agencies without specific guidance for how to incorporate the social cost of greenhouse gases, the estimates developed by the Interagency Working Group continue to reflect the best available data and methodological choices consistent with Circular A-4, as required by the new Executive Order.
-16 As discussed more thoroughly in joint comments recently submitted to the Army Corps of Engineers by Policy Integrity, Environmental Defense Fund, Natural Resources Defense Council, and Union of Concerned Scientists (appended to these comments and available online), a central estimate of about \$40 per ton or higher for the value of year 2015 carbon dioxide emissions continues to reflect the best available, peer-reviewed scientific and economic data, models, methodological choices, and literature.
+In particular, if DOE considers repeals of energy-efficiency rules or of other rules with greenhouse gas effects, then it should continue to use existing best estimates of the social cost of greenhouse gases in regulatory analyses.
+Although Executive Order 13,783 withdrew the technical documents prepared by the Interagency Working Group on the Social Cost of Greenhouse Gases, leaving agencies without specific guidance for how to incorporate the social cost of greenhouse gases, the estimates developed by the Interagency Working Group continue to reflect the best available data and methodological choices consistent with Circular A-4, as required by the new Executive Order.
+As discussed more thoroughly in joint comments recently submitted to the Army Corps of Engineers by Policy Integrity, Environmental Defense Fund, Natural Resources Defense Council, and Union of Concerned Scientists (appended to these comments and available online), a central estimate of about \$40 per ton or higher for the value of year 2015 carbon dioxide emissions continues to reflect the best available, peer-reviewed scientific and economic data, models, methodological choices, and literature.
 No new scientific or economic evidence supports a central estimate lower than \$40, a discount rate higher than 3 percent, a different treatment of uncertainty, a shorter time horizon, or ignoring the significant costs and benefits to U.S. citizens accruing from effects beyond our geographic borders.
-It would be irrational and inconsistent with Circular A-4 to prioritize rules for review based on attacks on the estimates of the social cost of greenhouse gases, the value of mortality risk reduction, or other well-established values used in cost-benefit analysis.
+It would be irrational and inconsistent with Circular A-4 to prioritize rules for review based on attacks on the estimates of the social cost of greenhouse gases, the value of